 Aine Massey, Careers and University Counsellor at Nexus International School (Singapore)

-- “Engage in casual conversations about your child’s favourite subjects, strengths and weaknesses, aspirations and so on from a young age.
+- “Engage in casual conversations about your child’s favourite subjects, strengths and weaknesses, aspirations etc. from a young age.
 Think dinner table chats or weekend walks to get the ball rolling.”

 - “While it’s natural for parents to worry, allow your child autonomy to make their own decisions about their future.
 Encourage them to take every opportunity available to them to reflect on their academic strengths and support independent decision making and planning for their future.”